Call Now Free Quote

 Reading ASTM C270 in the Field

-The BIA Technical Note 8 series, “Mortars for Brickwork,” provides exactly that interpretive layer.
+The BIA Technical Note 8 series, “Mortars for Brickwork,” provides that interpretive layer.
 Technical Note 8 addresses mortar fundamentals and ingredient selection.
 Technical Note 8B addresses mortar type selection and quality assurance.
-These documents translate ASTM C270’s definitions into actionable specification guidance for real brick walls - including the softer-than-brick requirement that the standard itself does not state explicitly.
+These documents translate ASTM C270’s definitions into actionable specification guidance for real brick walls, including the softer-than-brick requirement that the standard itself does not state explicitly.

 For homes being assessed for tuckpointing work, this field assessment happens before the estimate is prepared.
-Selecting the wrong mortar type and then confirming the customer’s decision is not a service - it is a liability for the homeowner.
+Selecting the wrong mortar type and confirming the customer’s decision is not a service.
+It is a liability for the homeowner.

 What to Ask Before Work Begins